Minimum Space Standards for New Homes in the UK

 • At least 2.5 m for 75% of the internal area.

+This ensures proper light, ventilation, and overall comfort.
 These requirements stop developers from creating cramped layouts that might pass as “legal” housing but fail to provide adequate living conditions.
+For those looking to maximise space in existing properties, working with expert house extension architects in London is vital to ensure these standards are met.

 Space Standards for HMOs (Houses in Multiple Occupation)